t04glovern/alexa-gadget-cat-feeder/.blog/README.md

 Okay, so you have a Raspberry Pi ready to become a gadget, but we still don't understand how Gadgets work.
 Let's dive into how we can structure a simple one.

 At the heart of any Gadget project is the following folder and two files.
-For the sake of simpliciy, put this folder along side the other examples in [alexa/Alexa-Gadgets-Raspberry-Pi-Samples](https://github.com/alexa/Alexa-Gadgets-Raspberry-Pi-Samples).
+For the sake of simplicity, put this folder along side the other examples in [alexa/Alexa-Gadgets-Raspberry-Pi-Samples](https://github.com/alexa/Alexa-Gadgets-Raspberry-Pi-Samples).

 ```bash
 |-- Alexa-Gadgets-Raspberry-Pi-Samples/src/examples